Unit Guide for Daily Warm-Ups

 Week 2

-• Monday: What was Reconstruction?
+• Monday: What was the goal of Reconstruction?

-• Tuesday: What rights were added after the war?
+• Tuesday: What rights were added by the 13th, 14th, or 15th Amendments?

-• Wednesday: Why did Reconstruction struggle?
+• Wednesday: Why did Reconstruction face opposition?

-• Friday: What problems were not solved?
+• Friday: What problems remained after Reconstruction ended?

 Unit 5: Industrialization and Urban America